rust-lang/reference/src/expressions.md

 ```

 A field access is an [lvalue](expressions.html#lvalues-rvalues-and-temporaries)
 referring to the value of that field.
-When the type providing the field
+When the subexpression is
-inherits mutability, it can be [assigned](#assignment-expressions) to.
+[mutable](#mutability), the field expression is also mutable.

 Also, if the type of the expression to the left of the dot is a pointer, it is
 automatically dereferenced as many times as necessary to make the field access